jimsynz/ease/README.md

      {3.291796067500631, 7}, {4.34314575050762, 8}, {5.876894374382339, 9},
      {10.0, 10}]

-# License
+## License

-Source code is licensed under the terms of the MIT license, the text of which is included in the `LICENSE` file in this distribution.
+This software is licensed under the terms of the [HL3-FULL](https://firstdonoharm.dev), see the `LICENSE.md` file included with this package for the terms.

+This license actively proscribes this software being used by and for some industries, countries and activities.
+If your usage of this software doesn't comply with the terms of this license, then [contact me](mailto:james@harton.nz) with the details of your use-case to organise the purchase of a license - the cost of which may include a donation to a suitable charity or NGO.